-If your website uses email marketing, there’s some new legislation you should know about.
+If your website uses email marketing, there's some legislation you should know about.
 The General Data Protection Regulation (GDPR) is a new privacy-focused law that went into effect earlier this year.
 Among other things, it may require you to obtain consent for some of the email marketing your company does.

 Fortunately, there are steps you can take to protect yourself from GDPR fines.
 By understanding what the regulation covers and following a few simple steps, you can more easily ensure compliance and avoid penalties.

 In this article, we'll review what the GDPR is and discuss how it affects email marketing.
 Then we'll explain how you can comply with its requirements.
 Let’s get going!

 The GDPR is a new set of laws in the European Union (EU), which protects digital privacy and regulates various types of online consent.
 The GDPR hasn’t been around for very long yet – it went into effect in May 2018.